iqzirr/Docker-Swarm-with-Terraform-Ansible/README.md

   - Supported Distros = all distros that are supported in this Docs (https://docs.docker.com/engine/install/)
   - All Docker hosts must have sudo/root access for Docker installation

-# How to run all of the stack
+# How to run all of the stacks
 - First, change your directory to Terraform
 - Configure all the needed variables and the amount of the vms in variables.tf
 - To modify the spec of the vms, configure it in main.tf